telicent-oss/smart-caches-core/docs/cli/index.md

 ```

 Importantly you **MUST** ensure that you are passing in the additional properties from `getAdditionalProperties()` via
-the appropriate `consumerConfig()`/`producerConfig()` method of our builders, or however you are using Kafka Client APIs
+the appropriate `consumerConfig()`/`producerConfig()` method of our builders, or however you are using Kafka Client
-as this may contain complex configuration necessary for communicating with secure Kafka clusters.
+APIs, as this may contain complex configuration necessary for communicating with secure Kafka clusters.

 ### Kafka SASL Authentication